liblxn/lxn/README.md

     .[7]{seven-message}
 }
 ```
-A plural variable conditionally transforms to a sub-message with the help of a numeric value.
+A plural variable takes a numeric value and conditionally transforms it into the corresponding sub-message.
 The nested sub-message can contain a whole message with all its static and dynamic parts (there is no difference from a top-level message).
-For each Unicode plural form (`.zero`, `.one`, `.two`, `.few`, `.many`, and `.other`) there is a built-in option, where `.other` is required.
-It is also possible to override certain numeric values with the `.[<number>]` option.
+There are six standard plural categories: `.zero`, `.one`, `.two`, `.few`, `.many`, and `.other`.
+Each language has a predefined set of those plural categories, which the language is able to resolve and which should all be provided.
+To ensure there will always be a message to be resolved, the `.other` option is required.
+With the Unicode's [Language Plural Rules](http://www.unicode.org/cldr/charts/latest/supplemental/language_plural_rules.html) a numeric value can then be mapped to its corresponding plural category.

+If a certain numeric value shall be overriden, a fixed number can be provided with the `.[<number>]` option.
+In the resolving process, this number will always precede the Unicode's plural rules.

-The plural can come in two flavors: cardinal and ordinal.
+A plural form can come in two flavors: cardinal and ordinal.
 This can be specified by the `.cardinal` and `.ordinal` option respectively, where cardinal is the default.

-During the render process, it is necessary to decide which plural rule should be applied.
-To do so, it will first be checked if the given number is overridden with a particular rule.
-In this case the corresponding sub-message will be chosen.
-Otherwise a locale-dependent algorithm from the [CLDR](http://cldr.unicode.org/) project is used to determine the standard plural form.
+Cardinal and ordinal plurals have a different set of rules assigned and can make a difference in the resolving step.

 #### Select Variables
 ```